 ANZAC Bridge - Sydney

-The ANZAC Connection On the 80th anniversary of Armistice Day, the 11th November 1998, the premier of NSW, the Hon.
-Bob Carr, renamed the bridge as the ANZAC Bridge as a memorial to members from both sides of the Tasman who formed the Australian and New Zealand Army Corps - the ANZACs.
+On the 80th anniversary of Armistice Day, the 11th November 1998, the premier of NSW, the Hon.
+Bob Carr, renamed the new bridge from Glebe Island bridge to ANZAC Bridge as a memorial to members from both sides of the Tasman who formed the Australian and New Zealand Army Corps - the ANZACs.

 To commemorate the new name, an Australian flag was placed on the Eastern tower top and a New Zealand flag on the western tower top.